-Financial liabilities Initial recognition and measurement Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss or at amortized cost, as appropriate.
+Financial idabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss or at amortized cost, as appropriate.

 All financial liabilities being loans, borrowings and payables are recognised net of directly attributable transaction costs.

-ent of financial liabilities depends on their classification, as described below:
+The measurement of financial liabilities depends on their classification, as described belo

-The measurement of financial liabilities depends on their classification, as described below: Financial liabilities at amortised cost Financial liabilities at fair value through profit or loss Financial liabilities at fair value through profit or loss The Company does not owe any financial liability which is either classified or designated at fair value though profit or loss.
-Accordingly, the Company holds only financial liabilities designated at amortised cost, therefore accounting policy of financial liabilities classified at amortised cost stated below:
+Financial liabilities at amortised cost Financial liabilities at fair value through profit or loss The Company does not owe any financial liability which is either classified or designated at fair value though profit or loss.
+Accordingly, the Company holds only financial liabilities designated at amortised cost , therefore accounting policy of financial liabilities classified at amortised cost stated below:

-Financial liabilities at amortised cost
+ancial liabilities at amortised cost

-rinancial leadings at amortised cost admires and the subsequently measured at amortised cost using the EIR method.
+All the financial liabilities of the Company are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in the Statement of Profit and Loss when the liabilities are derecognised as well as through the EIR amortization process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance costs in the Statement of Profit and Loss.
+The EIR amortization is included as finance costs in the Statement of Profit